AY2324S2-CS2113-F15-2/tp/docs/DeveloperGuide.md

 ![CaloriesListClassDiagram.png](diagrams%2FCaloriesListClassDiagram.png)
 ![CaloriesListSequenceDiagram.png](diagrams%2FCaloriesListSequenceDiagram.png)

+#### Design considerations
+- **Alternative 1 (current choice):** Use one arrayList and use instanceof to print out the Input Entries and Output Entries.
+  - Pros: Only 1 arrayList is required.
+  - Cons: Need to loop the same arrayList twice, which is less efficient.
+Furthermore, when deleting entries from arrayList, we need to use a unique entryID instead of using the index of entry in the arrayList.

+- **Alternative 2 :** Use 2 arraylists.
+One for Input Entries and one for Output Entries.
+  - Pros: More efficient, as each arrayList only needs to be looped through one time.
+  Furthermore, we can directly delete entries based on index, and no unique entryID field will be required.
+  - Cons: Troublesome to implement.
+Requires a lot of changes to current Class structure and code structure.

 ### Calories delete feature

 The `calories delete` feature can delete the calories record at specific index of calorie list.
 This functionality is facilitated by `CaloriesList`.
 It implements one operation, namely: